microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgt.md

   - `[ProtectInboundDataFromUnknownSources <Boolean?>]`: Protect incoming data from unknown source.
 This setting is only allowed to be True when AllowedInboundDataTransferSources is set to AllApps.
   - `[ThirdPartyKeyboardsBlocked <Boolean?>]`: Defines if third party keyboards are allowed while accessing a managed app

-MANAGEDAPPPOLICIES <IMicrosoftGraphManagedAppPolicy1[]>: Managed app policies.
+MANAGEDAPPPOLICIES <IMicrosoftGraphManagedAppPolicy[]>: Managed app policies.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.
   - `[Description <String>]`: The policy's description.